bcss/RentACar-Contract/docs/TABBED_DIALOGS_GUIDE.md

 ## Overview

-This guide provides a comprehensive approach to converting large forms and modals to tabbed dialogs throughout the RCCMS application.
+This guide provides a comprehensive approach to converting large forms and modals to tabbed dialogs throughout the KarāraOS application.
 Tabbed dialogs improve user experience by organizing extensive form fields into logical, manageable sections.

 ## When to Use Tabbed Dialogs